 Math is taight by the fourth grade math team.
 Instruction may be delivered by Mrs. Andersen or Mrs. Nelson.

 Components: We utilize direct instruction, guided practice, and independent practice.
 We emphasize practicing skills, applying skills to real-life situations, and communicating mathematical results.

 Curriculum: Science is taught using the FOSS Series.
 Foss is an acronym for Full Option Science Series.
 This program has many components including hands-on learning, direct instruction, scientific methodology, and problem solving.
-Mrs. Nelson will be teaching science to all fourth grade students.

 Components: Science instruction includes direct teaching, independent learning, experiments, investigations, observations, and demonstrations.